kajona/kajonacms/module_system/docs/quick_install_guide_en.md

 Now you have to provide the database name, user and password as noted before.
 After clicking on „write to config.php“, another form is being shown.
 Using this form, you can set up the username and password of the admin user-account of your system along with your e-mail adress.

-Afterwards, you may chose the installation mode.
-In nearly all cases, the “automatic installation” is the way to go – all modules and elements available will be installed.
+Afterwards, you may start the installation.

 If all modules and page elements are installed, your installation of Kajona is complete.
-Out of security-reasons you now should delete the /installer.php and the /v4_v4_postupdate.php-files (if given).
 Go on with „The portal is available“.

 ##The portal is available
 After the installation, make a first test: Load the portal by opening the root folder of the installation in your webbrowser, e.g.